During adoption leave

 If an employee is sick during their adoption leave, they cannot claim sick pay.
 If the employee is sick when their adoption leave is due to end, they will be deemed to be an employee who has returned to work but who is on sick leave under the University's sick pay scheme.

-Where the staff member taking adoption leave is a Tier 2 or Tier 5 visa holder and their period of leave will include a period paid either at the rate of statutory pay, or unpaid leave please refer to the Staff Immigration Team webpage for the latest guidance on what will need to be reported to the Home Office.
+Where the staff member taking adoption leave is a visa holder and their period of leave will include a period paid either at the rate of statutory pay, or unpaid leave please refer to the Staff Immigration Team webpage for the latest guidance on what will need to be reported to the Home Office.
 For further information contact the Staff Immigration Team.

 If an employee's contract is due to end during the adoption leave period, the department must discuss this with their HR Business Partner before commencing any end of fixed-term contract or redundancy procedures.
 Under the Protection from Redundancy (Pregnancy and Family Leave) Act 2023, employees who have taken a period of adoption leave are entitled to enhanced protection from redundancy for 18 months after the child is placed during any period in which they are considered to be at risk of redundancy (typically the final 3 months of the contract when they are considered to be a priority candidate).This means that they should be given priority consideration for redeployment opportunities.